benhurst1/CV/README.md

 ## Education

 #### Makers Academy (Sep 23 to Jan 24)
-- Mastered the fundamentals of Python and Javascript.
+- Mastered the fundamentals of  Python, functional and object-oriented programming, test-driven development, pair programming and debugging.
-- Proficient in querying relational databases using postgresql, ensuring a solid foundation for data manipulation and retrieval.
-- Spearheaded the creation of a full-stack application with a TDD development approach using Flask, sessions, hashlib, and psycopg2 as part of a collaborative team effort.
-Employed version control with Git and GitHub, engaging in branching and merging within a shared repository.
-Successfully hosted the application on Render.
+- Led creation of a full-stack application using agile methodology.
+We used Flask, hashlib, and psycopg2 with version control, Git and GitHub as part of a collaborative team effort.
-- Conducted EDA on a cloud-hosted relational database containing Stack Overflow data, employing Pandas dataframes to analyse trends in unanswered posts since launch.
+- Conducted exploratory data analysis on a cloud-hosted relational database containing Stack Overflow data.
+I used Pandas dataframes and discovered an upwards trend of unanswered posts since launch.
 Illustrated findings through visually compelling graphs using matplotlib and seaborn demonstrating a keen eye for actionable insights.
 - Established a robust batch processing pipeline using Apache Airflow for efficient data transfer and ETL operations.
-Applied boto3 and Athena to seamlessly load data into an analytical database, showcasing proficiency in orchestrating end-to-end data workflows using industry technologies.
+Applied boto3 and Athena to seamlessly load data into an analytical database.
-- Demonstrated adeptness in infrastructure setup by configuring an EC2 instance on AWS using Terraform.
+- Used Terraform to setup and configure an EC2 instance on AWS.
 Gained exposure to cutting-edge technologies such as PySpark, Kafka, and crafted interactive dashboards using Voila and Dash.
+- Learned the fundamentals of machine learning with SciKit-Learn and StatsModels, using simple and multiple linear regression, time series.
+I understand the principles of training, test and validation sets to train a model.

 #### Bath Spa University (Sep 14 to Jun 15)
 _Contemporary Arts and Professional Studies_